NCI-CGR/IGV_snapshot_automation/README.md

 # IGV snapshot automation
 ## Description
-This snakemake pipeline can be used to automatically create IGV snapshots for multiple samples.
-The final output is a pdf file containing all the snapshots for all samples.
+This snakemake pipeline is for automatically creating IGV snapshots of multiple samples.
+The final output is a pdf file including all the snapshots for all samples.
 The pipeline may be run on an HPC or in a local environment.

 ## Dependencies
 * [Snakemake](https://snakemake.readthedocs.io/en/stable/)
 * [IGV Snapshot Automator](https://github.com/stevekm/IGV-snapshot-automator) : Check "Software Requirements"
 * [ImageMagick](https://imagemagick.org/)

-## user's guide
+## User's guide
 ### I. Input requirements
 * Edited config.yaml in directory: config/
 * Bam files: {sample-ID}*.bam, multiple files allowed for each sample